ewolff/ewolff.com/_posts/2025-03-31-Gaslighting-AIs.md

 [gaslighting](https://en.wikipedia.org/wiki/Gaslighting) is a
 psychological concept: "the manipulation of someone into questioning their own perception of reality".
 LLMs generate text.
 They do not perceive reality.
-The text argue that this attack might still work because the training set is written by humans therefore concepts like gaslighting work.
+The text argues that this attack might still work because the training set is written by humans therefore concepts like gaslighting work.
 However, we must never forget that LLMs are text generators.
 They do not have emotions as the paper says.
-Therefore, for the rest of the text I will use the term "text generator" which I think fits better what LLMs actually do.
+Therefore, for the rest of the text I will use the term "text generator" which I think fits better to what LLMs actually do.

-Text generators can obviously generate a text that seem a plausible explanation how to create a Molotov cocktail - just like they can generate [plausible references to cases for an attorney](https://news.bloomberglaw.com/litigation/lawyer-sanctioned-over-ai-hallucinated-case-cites-quotations).
+Text generators can obviously generate a text that seems like a plausible explanation how to create a Molotov cocktail - just like they can generate [plausible references to cases for an attorney](https://news.bloomberglaw.com/litigation/lawyer-sanctioned-over-ai-hallucinated-case-cites-quotations).